maartenba/myget-documentation/package-managers/nuget.md

 ![Feed with credentials](assets/feed-with-credentials.png)

 While Rider supports using pre-authenticated feeds as well as feeds that require entering credentials, we recommend using the latter.
-Rider safely stores our MyGet username/password in its [password store](https://www.jetbrains.com/help/idea/passwords.html), which is based on [KeePass](http://keepass.info/).
+Rider safely stores our MyGet username/password in its [password store](https://www.jetbrains.com/help/idea/passwords.html).

 #### Public feed